agentscope-ai/agentscope-runtime-java/README.md

 ```

 ### Basic Agent Usage Example
+The source code of the following example can be found in the [examples](./examples) directory.

-This example demonstrates how to create a simple LLM agent using AgentScope Runtime and stream responses from the Qwen model.
+This example demonstrates how to delegate a simple Spring AI Alibaba ReactAgent using AgentScope Runtime Agent.

 ```java
 public static void main(String[] args) {